Iftikhar Arif

-Career
+Early life and career

-Arif attended the University of Lucknow, then studied journalism at New York University.
-He then migrated to Karachi, Pakistan, where he was a newscaster for Radio Pakistan.
-He then joined the Pakistan Television Corporation (Karachi Center) where he teamed up with Obaidullah Baig for the PTV program Kasauti.
+Iftikhar Hussain Arif was born on 21 March 1944.
+He enrolled at the University of Lucknow, where he studied English, Urdu and Sanskrit and got his MA degree in 1965, then studied journalism at New York University.
+In the same year, Arif then migrated to Karachi, Pakistan, where he worked as a newscaster for Radio Pakistan.
+He later joined the Pakistan Television Corporation (Karachi Center) where he teamed up with Obaidullah Baig for the PTV program Kasauti.

 He spent the next thirteen years in England, until 1990, working for Urdu Markaz there.

 Achievements

 Arif has published three poetry collections: Mehr-i-Doneem (1984), Harf-i-Baryab (1994) and Jahan-e-Maloom.

 Oxford University Press has published an anthology of his translated poetry, Written in the Season of Fear, with an introduction by Harris Khalique, a poet who writes in English, Urdu and Punjabi.